The Canadian grading system employs multiple evaluation methods, typically ranging from a 4.0 to 9.0 scale, depending on the institution.

-Overview of the Canadian Education System
+Overview Of The Canadian Education System

 Canadian universities are renowned for their research-based approach and commitment to academic excellence.